kamil-cc/DummyFilesWizard/README.md

 Demo aplication that uses Qt features such as: QWizard, QSettings, QDir, QFile, QFileInfo, QStringList, QMouseEvent.

-# Build:
+## Build:
-Please open project in QtCreator and click on buld button.
+Please open project in QtCreator and click on build button.
 Executable should be created.

-# Usage:
+## Usage:
 To use CLI type in your terminal:
 `./DummyFilesWizard -help`